SGA LEADERSHIP

 SECRETARY

-Undergraduate Degree: Nova Southeastern University - Biomedical Engineering
+Undergraduate Degree: University of Tennessee, Knoxville - Neuroscience

-• Woman in a white lab coat, smiling, with long brown hair, standing against a gray background.
+• Man in a white lab coat, smiling, with brown hair, standing against a gray background.

 FUNDRAISING